I had some choice words for my flip-flops.

 My friends and I were only 10 minutes into a hike off the banks of Lake Powell, and I was ready to chuck the good-for-nothing pieces of plastic off a cliff.
 But because I’d accidently broken my hiking sandals the day before, I had no choice but to wear the dollar store pair of flip-flops that had lived in my duffel bag for years.

 We were in southern Utah hiking through the Castle Rock Cut, a “lake shortcut” that usually allows boats to go from Wahweap Bay straight to the main channel of Lake Powell, saving more than an hour of travel time.
-But because the lake’s water levels are so low this year, the cut has no water in it and is unusable by boats.
+But because the lake’s water levels are so low this year, the cut has no water in it and is unusable by boat.
 One of my friends had brought a metal detector on our trip, and we thought it would be fun to go out and see if we could find any long-lost treasures dropped into the cut by the boaters who have passed over the lake through the years.
 I assumed that after months of being exposed to the scorching hot Utah sun, the ground would be bone-dry.

 But I was wrong—and paying for it.